netgurru/casestudy-kops-project/development/DETAILS.md

 ```

 8. Build and run the Docker image:
-   - Make sure you have Docker installed on your machine.
+   - Make sure we have Docker installed on our machine.
    - Open a terminal, navigate to the project directory, and run the following commands:

 ```